-The spatio-temporal figure of self-possessed time provides a different way of imagining the fragile charge between inphics, one must reckon with an inventory of calligraphic dividual agency and belonging in the traumatic interregnum strokes (what I have elsewhere described) as "an alphabet we face and the world to come.1 of her own making."4 The painstaking production of brushes Rather than acceding to the crystallization of time as a domiis where the craft of a pulsating conceptualism begins, and nant force, Lala invented a score for everyday life, accruremains threaded with the slow variation of ecology.
-In her ing reverberations of collective encounter.
-There were the case, the character of minimalist conceptualism shall be inmeetings, demonstrations and recitals of the Women's Acquired into not as a given by Western art history, instead as tion Forum (WAF) in Lahore, which she co-founded; regular a question of what lies beyond the world of forms.
-Art critic teaching and mentoring, inside and out of the subscribed Akbar Nagvi writes, "It is an art of whispers-private, secrecurriculum, at the National College of Arts (Lahore); and her tive, often resonantly inaudible, minimal of words and gesstudio practice, better conceived as mark-making in quietures and soft-spoken-and that its power comes from the tude-space-time experiments and isolated labour.
-Lala creartist's self-possession.5 ated ripples in societal traditions, which became regimented While at University of Chicago in the mid-1970s Lala develunder military dictatorship and hegemonic influence of the oped a fondness for jazz.
-I didn't have a chance to ask her, United States.
-Her artistic practice considered how elebut wonder now what she made of the ecstatic and rebelmental and unequal forces of reality could be documented lious spaces opened up by free jazz especially.
-Her knowthrough minimalist gestures.
-With each such endeavour she ledge of rhythm structure and sonic grammar attempted to conceive how "the whole is brought together was tuned at an early age through her father into a single point."2 Ever attentive to circadian rhythms-she Hayat Ahmad Khan's All Pakistan Music Conled a life-long inquiry into motions of water, repeated tracing ference, which hosted luminaries such as Roof the horizon line and study of the human form as bearing shan Ara Begum, Ustad Bade Ghulam Ali and codes of resistance and possibility.
-Dagar brothers.
-Lala's explorative studies of
+Rather than acceding to the crystallization of time as a dominant force, Lala invented a score for everyday life, accruing reverberations of collective encounter.
+There were the meetings, demonstrations and recitals of the Women's Action Forum (WAF) in Lahore, which she co-founded; regular teaching and mentoring, inside and out of the subscribed curriculum, at the National College of Arts (Lahore); and her studio practice, better conceived as mark-making in quietude-space-time experiments and isolated labour.
+Lala created ripples in societal traditions, which became regimented under military dictatorship and hegemonic influence of the United States.
+Her artistic practice considered how elemental and unequal forces of reality could be documented through minimalist gestures.
+With each such endeavour she attempted to conceive how "the whole is brought together into a single point."
+Ever attentive to circadian rhythms-she led a life-long inquiry into motions of water, repeated tracing of the horizon line and study of the human form as bearing codes of resistance and possibility.